anton-kulchytskyi/med-backend/README.md

 ```
 The server will be running at http://localhost:5000.

+If you prefer to access the server remotely, it is available [here](https://med-backend-rapb.onrender.com).

 ## Usage

 Use the API endpoints to interact with pharmacies and medicines.